InAbsencia/inabsentia.io/src/code.md

 All of my work is open source under the MIT license and is available free of charge to modify, redistribute and use.
 {: style="text-align: justify;"}

 Below is a list of my most popular projects.
-All projects can be viewed on <a href="https://github.com/iyyel" target="_blnak">GitHub.</a>
+All projects can be viewed on my <a href="https://github.com/iyyel" target="_blank">GitHub.</a>
 {: style="text-align: justify;"}
 <br>